Tshidycodes/Climate-Change-Impact-on-Agriculture/README.md

 - **Assess whether successful adaptation strategies in one country (e.g., Nigeria) can be effectively transferred and applied in another context (e.g., the United States)**
 ---
 ## Methodology
-### **Data Source and Import**
+### 1. **Data Source and Import**
-- **Data Source:** Climate and agricultural datasets obtained from Kaggle.
+The dataset used in this project contains climate and agricultural data of various countries.
+It was sourced from Kaggle and imported into Power Query from a locally stored Excel file.

+### 2. **Data Preparation**
-- **Data Preparation:** Power Query was used to clean, preprocess, and transform the raw data for analysis.
+Power Query was used to clean, preprocess, and transform the raw data for analysis.
-- **Data Analysis:** Key metrics and insights were generated using DAX measures within Power BI.
-- **Visualization:** Interactive dashboards were built in Power BI to present findings clearly and effectively.

----
-## Data Filtering in Power Query
+**Data Filtering in Power Query:**

-The dataset was refined to focus specifically on the two countries central to the study: Nigeria and the United States.
+The dataset was refined to focus specifically on the two countries central to the study: **Nigeria** and **the United States**.
 Additional filtering was applied to retain only the columns relevant to the project objectives:
 - Year
 - Country
 - Crop_Type